FraLaz1971/cnumerics/README.md

 	type dubdata.dat
 ### without redirecting stdin from file, this accepts from keyboard input (from stdin)
 	$  ./doublevec 4
+### to install (mv all executable program files in the directory bin)
+	the following is optional
+#
+	make install
+	./install
+### to remove generated files:
+	make clean
 ### to clean all generated files for saving only the source code in the project
 	$  make distclean
 ## Plotting data points